Fabxx/Programming_Languages/C/18 - Bitwise Operands/README.md

 -`|` it's used to set bits.

+-Clearing bits means setting them to `0`

+-Setting bits can be both 1 or 0.

 In embedded programming these operators are useful to switch pin states

-you can also check if a number is even or odd by using bitwise & operations with a single bit mask that
+# Parity check

+-Use a bitmak of 1 (odd) or 0 (even)

+If you want to switch/test specific bit positions then you first need to know which binary sequence you need

+that will produce the result you want.
+Then use the corresponding number in hex/dec

 can be 1 (to check if it's odd) or 0 (to check if it's even).
-You can pick any pair of bits at any position.

-NOTE: Mask value can be any number depending on the case.
-Can be binary, decimal or hexadecimal

 example: